Logo

 Henry also made the point that most of Amazon’s competitors delivery costs increased by 3-5% annually over that time period and at best, stayed flat.
 The above chart shows what that looks like.

-Gemini said a reasonable estimate of Amazon’s fulfillment and shipping costs per order was $14.
+Gemini says a reasonable estimate of Amazon’s fulfillment and shipping costs per order in 2000 was $14.
 The green line is Amazon decreasing 3% annually.
 The red line is the next best competitor staying flat and the blue line is most competitors increasing 3% per year.

 Whether $14 per order is the right starting point and the actual annual reductions were 3% or 5% is besides the point.
 In a prior post I laid out that Amazon created a flywheel based on lower prices, vast selection and fast delivery.
 Henry’s anecdote brought to life how hugely impactful that relentless focus on reducing costs could be.